PROFESSIONAL | CORPORATE

 Roger Snipes - Financial Manager

 Roger is all business.
-An integral and invaluable part of our team for over sixteen years, Roger joined the firm with a high level of experience in construction accounting and management.
+An integral and invaluable part of our team for over twenty years, Roger joined the firm with a high level of experience in construction accounting and management.
 He works mostly behind the scenes to maintain rigorous tracking and management of studio operations and construction pay requests as well as wholesale purchasing for clients.